-To provide opportunities for students to complete the general educational requirements leading to an Associate of Arts (A.A.) degree or to an Associate of Science Degree (A.S.).
-Courses in this program transfer to senior (4-year) institutions.
+To provide opportunities for students to complete the general educational requirements leading to an Associate of Arts (A.A.)
+Degree, an Associate of Fine Arts (A.F.A.)
+Degree, or to an Associate of Science Degree (A.S.).
+Courses in these programs transfer to senior (4-year) institutions.
 The final decision on transferability rests with the institution to which the student transfers.